chris1111/OpenCore-Creator/README.md

 ## OpenCore-Creator
+- Update 02 August 2020 Add option V to see OpenCore Commits

 - An easy builder of OpenCore and VirtualSMC
 - Everything is create on a RAMDISK no fille on the system exepted nasm, the output is move on Desktop.
 - Works in macOS Catalina 10.15, for the moment it does not work correctly on macOS Big Sur 11 Beta